 To clean & disinfect your sponges, place them in the dishwasher and clean them with your dishes.

-Have you cleaned dirty pots and pans or maybe your oven and your sponge is full of gunk?
+Have you cleaned dirty pots and pans or maybe your oven and your sponge is a mess?

 Learn more about “Why to Deep Clean and Organize Your Home” to save money, function better, and keep your sanity.